-With UK gyms re-opening their doors to members on the 25th July, we take a look at how outside classes will impact the fitness industry in the next quarter.
+With COVID spread levels relatively low on the gym floor, we take a look at how outside classes will impact the fitness industry.

 Is outside gym exercise a new concept?